UlisesCampos/learn-go/pattern-routing/README.md

 # Pattern Routing

-In Go is handled vy the DefaultServeMux method which is an instance of ServeMux.
+In Go is handled by the DefaultServeMux method which is an instance of ServeMux.
 When nil is passed to the handler parameter for the ListenAndServe function then the DefaultServeMux just indirectly calling http.DefaultServeMux.HandleFunc(...).